About Thom Harrigan, MSW

 About Mike Lew

-Mike Lew, M.Ed., a psychotherapist and group therapy leader in the Boston, MA area, is Co-Director of The Next Step Counseling and Training Center.
+Mike Lew, M.Ed., a psychotherapist and group therapy leader, is Co-Director of The Next Step Counseling and Training Center.

 As a cultural anthropologist specializing in the field of Culture and Personality (Psychological Anthropology), Mike worked with the late Margaret Mead and Colin Turnbull.
 After further training in Counseling Psychology, he became a leading expert on recovery from sexual child abuse, particularly issues of male survivors.